rithmschool/elevate/README.md

 Human resources for the employee.
 A full-stack application built in React and Express with a Postgres database.

+You can find a live version at https://elevate-main.herokuapp.com/

 ## Important Notes

 - Make sure to name all of your files starting with a lower cased letter.
 This is important for Travis CI, so be sure to name your components `likeThis` and not `LikeThis`.